Gozala/actor/README.md

 ##### `sleep(duration?: number): Task<void, never>`

-Suspends execution for the given duration (in milliseconds), after which execution is resumed (unless task was cancelled in the meantime).
+Suspends execution for the given duration (in milliseconds), after which execution is resumed (unless task is cancelled in the meantime).

 ```js
 function* work() {